lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ## Last Checks

-- Make sure you read all the example files tell me that you have
+- Make sure you read the Considerations section and tell me that you have read it
-- Make sure you read the structure structure examples file
+- Make sure you read the Sentence Structure Examples section for examples and tell me that you have read it
-- Make sure you check how many columns there are in the vocab table
+- Make sure you check how many columns there are in the vocabulary table

 ## Sentence Structure Examples